evanmcneely/enlighten.nvim/README.md

 ### 🥖 Features

-- Powered by OpenAI's `gpt-4o`.
 - Generate code from a prompt.
 - Edit selected code in place without leaving the buffer.
 - Highlight differences in generated or edited code.
 - Conversational chat without leaving Neovim.
+- OpenAI and Anthropic chat models are supported.

 ### 💾 Setup

+Neovim 0.8.0 and up are supported

 `curl` is required.

-You will also need to set the environment variable `$OPENAI_API_KEY` with your OpenAI API key.
-Other AI providers and private models will be supported in the future.
+You will also need to set the environment variable `$OPENAI_API_KEY` or `$ANTHROPIC_API_KEY` depending on the AI provider you are using.

 Installation with [lazy.vim](https://github.com/folke/lazy.nvim)